Electronic Kilogram

 where h=0.66~\text{zJ} / \text{THz} is the Planck constant.
 The Kibble or Watt balance thus defines mass in terms of the rate of change of a photon’s energy with its frequency.

-The NIST-4 Kibble balance has measured Planck's constant to 13 parts per billion and is thus accurate enough to help redefine the kilogram
+The NIST-4 Kibble balance has measured the Planck constant to 13 parts per billion and is thus accurate enough to help redefine the kilogram.

 The NIST-4 Kibble balance has measured the Planck constant to 13 parts per billion and is thus accurate enough to help redefine the kilogram.
 Credit: Jennifer Lauren Lee.